- Chronic Care

 What is the newest treatment for sleep apnea?

 According to the Mayo Clinic, a new treatment option for patients who are intolerant to positive airway pressure therapy can try upper airway stimulation therapy.
-The device is implemented in the patient and turned on at night before sleep.
-During sleep, the device stimulates the hypoglossal nerve causing the tongue to move forward and keeping the airway opened.
+The device is implanted in the patient and turned on at night before sleep.
+During sleep, the device stimulates the hypoglossal nerve causing the tongue to move forward and keeping the airway open.

 What causes sleep apnea?

 The causes depend on the type of sleep apnea.
 Obstructive sleep apnea is caused by blockage of the upper airway during sleep.
-The blockage happens when the muscles supporting the soft palate in the back of your throat relaxes.
+The blockage happens when the muscles supporting the soft palate in the back of your throat relax.
 In central sleep apnea, the body stops breathing for a short period of time.
-This cessation of breathing is due to the failure of the brain to send signals that regulates the breathing muscles which controls the breathing patterns.
+This cessation of breathing is due to the failure of the brain to send signals that regulate the breathing muscles which control the breathing patterns.

 Can sleep apnea kill you?

 In general, the probability of sleep apnea directly causing death is low.
-Usually, it is some of the health complications that are associated with sleep apnea that can be fatal.
+Usually, some of the health complications associated with sleep apnea can be fatal.

 Is sleep apnea dangerous?

-Sleep apnea is a serious condition and can lead to dangerous health complications (e.g. high blood pressure) if left untreated.
+Sleep apnea is a serious condition and can lead to dangerous health complications (e.g. high blood pressure, obesity, respiratory failure) if left untreated.
 Inadequate sleep due to sleep apnea can cause daytime sleepiness that can be dangerous if a person is operating a machine or driving.

 Can sleep apnea be cured?

-According to a publication from Harvard Medical School, weight loss is key in curing or greatly lessen the symptoms of obstructive sleep apnea.
+According to a publication from Harvard Medical School, weight loss is key in curing or greatly reducing the symptoms of obstructive sleep apnea.

 3 simple steps to get sleep apnea treatment today